The talented monoid of a directed graph with applications to graph algebras: Primary colours of Leavitt path algebras and the talented monoids

 The theory of Leavitt path algebras includes well-known, but at the same time rather distinct, classes of algebras.
 There are three ``extreme cases'' of graphs, which correspond to the so-called ``primary colours'' of Leavitt path algebras as described in \cite{MR3729290}.
 These are line points, cycles without exits, and extreme cycles, which will be considered below.

-Let $E$ be a finite graph and $v$ a vertex of $E$.
-If $v$ is on some cycle, then the \emph{period} of $v$ is defined as the greatest common divisor of the lengths of all closed paths based on $v$.
-If $v$ is not contained in any cycle we set the period of $v$ to be zero.

-Pask and Rho proved in \cite{MR2018239} that all vertices of a finite strongly connected graph $E$ have the same period.
-So the period $d(E)$ of the graph itself is the period of any of its vertices (see also \cite[\S 4.5]{MR1369092}).
-They also proved that for such $E$, the covering graph $\overline{E}$ admits a partition into $d(E)$ disjoint isomorphic connected subgraphs $E_0,\ldots,E_{d(E)-1}$.
-This notion also appears in both the theory of symbolic dynamics and Markov chains, where the notion of period gives cyclic structures in the corresponding theories.
+Pask and Rho studied the notion of period of the graph in relation with the graph $C^*$-algebras in \cite{MR2018239}.
+They showed that for a finite strongly connected graph $E$, the covering graph $\overline{E}$ admits a partition into $d(E)$ disjoint isomorphic connected subgraphs $E_0,\ldots,E_{d(E)-1}$.
+The notion of period also appears in both the theory of symbolic dynamics and Markov chains, where it gives cyclic structures in the corresponding theories (see~\cite{MR1369092}).

 In this section we analyse how the period of a finite graph is encoded in its talented monoid.
-Along the way, we also give a new proof that the period of all vertices of a finite strongly connected graph are the same.
+Along the way, we also give a different proof that the period of all vertices of a finite strongly connected graph are the same.